 In this worksheet, we will practice explaining the conditions necessary for rusting and writing balanced equations for the key reactions involved.

-When an iron nail rusts, it reacts with oxygen and water in the air.
-What happens to the total mass of the nail?
+When an iron nail reacts with oxygen and water in the air, it rusts.
+What happens then to the total mass of the nail?

 What is the name of the most abundant oxide produced by the rusting of iron?